Cosmian/dmcfe/README.md

 - [x] implement `hash_to_scalar` (maybe hash256 + `from_raw`)
 - [x] implement `h_i_j`
 - [ ] review variable notation for making it more consistent (e.g. capital letters for group members and small letters for scalars, add `mat_` or `vec_` prefix to give indications?)
-- [x] add a timeout system when getting data from the bus (in case a client crashes or give the wrong number of contributions, one does not want to wait indefinitly):
+- [ ] add a timeout system when getting data from the bus (in case a client crashes or gives the wrong number of contributions, one does not want to wait indefinitly): create a new `ibus::wait(n)` function
-- 	+ where to put it ?
-- 		N directly into the `ibus::get` function
-- 		Y create a new `ibus::wait(n)` function
-- 		N the user of the ibus should manage it:
 - [x] should the DMCFE manage the thread message passing part?
 Or should the DSum to it? => NO, communication should be on the user side
 - [ ] add a flag to deactivate at setup the use of the IPFE in the MCFE with repetition
+- [ ] Review code to use group affine representation as they are less memory and computation intensive

 ## Notes